 Harvest Wants You

 Harvest Collegiate High School, which opened with its first class of 9th graders in September 2012, is a small public high school near Union Square in Manhattan.
 We invite you to apply to join our founding team as we welcome a new class and build a transformative learning community.
 At Harvest, teachers are empowered to design their own courses that focus on developing students’ passions, curiosity, and Habits of Mind and Heart.
 We are looking for passionate and thoughtful teachers to join our strong and experienced staff.
-For more information, please visit our website at harvestcollegiate.org.
+For more information, please E-mail us at firstname.lastname@example.org.

 Mission & Vision